 Some people who take Plan B experience bleeding for up to 1 month afterward, but this typically goes away on its own.
 In some cases, Plan B may also cause irregular periods or bleeding between periods.

-Plan B contains a synthetic form of a naturally occurring hormone, which allows it to prevent ovulation.
+Plan B is an emergency contraception that may prevent pregnancy.
+It contains a synthetic form of a naturally occurring hormone, which allows it to prevent ovulation.
 It does not cause an abortion.